Super Series '76-77

 Super Series '76-77 was an ice hockey tournament, which saw the team from HC CSKA Moscow, also called the "Red Army" in English (as all players were superficially members of the Soviet Army), touring North America to play against teams from the World Hockey Association (WHA).
-The tournament was played from December 27, 1976 to January 8, 1977, in the middle of the regular schedules of the WHA and Soviet league.
+The tournament was played from 27 December 1976 to 8 January 1977, in the middle of the regular schedules of the WHA and Soviet league.